1username/will/README.md

 # will
 Incomplete will analysis program for Louisiana, not functional yet.
 This is a current project.
-Did a rough outline so far, now coding in logic flow for the buttons.
+Did a rough outline, coded in buttons, next step is the logic flow and stop points.